proximax-storage/xpx-chain-devportal-docs/docs/sdks/documentation.md

 ## Guides

-The ProximaX Sirius Chain Developer Center gathers a collection of [guides](../guides/overview.md).
+Sirius Developer Center gathers a collection of [guides](../guides/overview.md).
 They show developers how to use Sirius Chain built-in features while following step-by-step use cases.

 Each guide comes with at least one snippet.
 Snippets are executable pieces of code that solve the proposed use case.